wdi-sg/atbash_cipher/readme.md

 Cipher:   zyxwvutsrqponmlkjihgfedcba
 ```

-For the class Cipher, implement a class method `encode` that takes a word as an argument returns the encoded word

 Example usage:

 ```
-Cipher.encode("hello")
-=> "svool"
+"hello" => "svool"

-Cipher.encode("peter")
-=> "kvgvi"
+"peter" => "kvgvi"

 ```
 ## Further
-For the class Cipher, implement a class method `decode` that takes a word as an argument returns the decoded word
+Implement `decode` funcionality.

+## Further
+Prompt the user for input and encode that inout.

+## Further
+Prompt the user for input and then see if they want to either encode or decode that input.